What is BAföG?

 Detailed information on BAföG can be found under www.bafoeg.bmbf.de

 The application is submitted to and processed by Student Services.
-Find out which member of staff is responsible for your application here.
+Click here to find out which External link opens in a new window:member of staff is responsible for your BAföG application.
 Here you can also find the dates for regular BAföG counselling on the 3 HFU university campuses.
 You can submit your application during the BAföG counselling.
 You can also find out whether you are eligible for BAföG, how much funding you are likely to get and how the information that you give affects BAföG funding.

 The BAföG coordinators at HFU are responsible for issuing the proof of academic performance documents under § 48 of the BAföG Act.The coordinators can help with questions regarding extension of study time, missed deadlines and legal questions regarding the proof of academic performance.
 They also offer neutral, non-binding advice on BAföG.